 My shop is placed about 80 feet behind my house, and

-that I wouldn't finish until October at the rate I was
+and I realized that I wouldn't finish until October at the rate I was

-So I decided to rent the "buggy" that you see in
+So I decided to rent the "buggy" that you see in this

 I'm smiling in the top picture, but moments later I got the stupid buggy stuck in the hole.
 With a lot of sweat I finally got it out, and started back at it ... only to get it really stuck on the second load!
 As the day wore on, I recruited my father, my neighbor, and his tractor to help.
 Finally, after about 7 hours and four dump truck loads later, I got the sand in.
 After compacting, and placing the wire mesh in, I was ready to pour the concrete floor.